Concrete Actions to Avoid Assault

 IT’S NOT YOUR FAULT.

-If you have been threatened or assaulted in an Uber or Lyft contact us through our private form.
+If you have been sexually assaulted in an Uber or Lyft contact us now to see if you can file an Uber or Lyft assault claim.

 You can also text privately here: 424.267.2446